Entanglement negativity and minimal entanglement wedge cross sections in holographic theories: Entanglement wedge and negativity in quantum error-correcting codes

 \subsection{Entanglement negativity in holographic perfect tensor network codes}

 So far, we have been working abstractly in the language of erasure-error-correcting codes.
-In order to obtain ``geometric'' insights of the entanglement structure of our quantum states, we now apply the results to the holographic perfect tensor network codes introduced in \cite{happy}.
+In order to obtain ``geometric'' insights of the entanglement structure of our quantum states, we now apply the results to the holographic perfect tensor network codes introduced in Ref.~\cite{2015JHEP...06..149P}.

 Holographic perfect tensor network codes are subsystem quantum-error-correcting codes made out of perfect tensors.
 They act as maps from the bulk Hilbert space of logical indices to the boundary Hilbert space of physical indices.
-The authors of \cite{happy} were able to analyze these codes from the perspective of a discrete RT formula by implementing the ``greedy algorithm" which gives a corresponding ``greedy geodesic."
+The authors of Ref.~\cite{2015JHEP...06..149P} were able to analyze these codes from the perspective of a discrete RT formula by implementing the ``greedy algorithm" which gives a corresponding ``greedy geodesic."
 The greedy geodesic is initialized at a boundary subspace $A$.
 The greedy algorithm is implemented by removing tensors in the bulk one by one if more indices of that tensor lie outside of the greedy geodesic than inside.
 On a graph of negative curvature, this process will stop at some equilibrium position within the bulk, defining the greedy geodesic $\gamma_A$ for boundary subspace $A$.
 The graph version of the entanglement wedge is then the union of the tensors that are bounded by $A$ and $\gamma_A$.

 In the following, we will analyze the logarithmic negativity of the holographic perfect tensor network codes.
 As the usefulness of negativity arises when working with mixed states, once again, we are mainly interested in the following two setups: (i) we start with a mixed state in the total (boundary) Hilbert space, and then bipartition the boundary Hilbert space and discuss the entanglement negativity of the bipartition, and (ii) we start with a pure state but trace out a sub-Hilbert space to obtain a mixed state for the compliment.
 We then bipartition the remaining Hilbert space and discuss the entanglement negativity.
+The first setup has a straightforward and illuminating answer, while the second setup is more complicated and less clear.